Leonard Susskind: Smolin–Susskind debate

 The Smolin–Susskind debate refers to the series of intense postings in 2004 between Lee Smolin and Susskind, concerning Smolin's argument that the "anthropic principle cannot yield any falsifiable predictions, and therefore cannot be a part of science".
 It began on July 26, 2004, with Smolin's publication of "scientific alternatives to the anthropic principle".
 Smolin e-mailed Susskind asking for a comment.
 Having not had the chance to read the paper, Susskind requested a summarization of his arguments.

 Smolin obliged, and on July 28, 2004, Susskind responded, saying that the logic Smolin followed "can lead to ridiculous conclusions".
 The next day, Smolin responded, saying that "If a large body of our colleagues feels comfortable believing a theory that cannot be proved wrong, then the progress of science could get stuck, leading to a situation in which false, but unfalsifiable theories dominate the attention of our field."
 This was followed by another paper by Susskind which made a few comments about Smolin's theory of "cosmic natural selection".

 The Smolin–Susskind debate finally ended with each of them agreeing to write a final letter which would be posted on the edge.org website, with three conditions attached:

 (1) No more than one letter each.

 (2) Neither sees the other's letter in advance.

 (3) No changes after the fact.

 Personal life

-He has been married twice, first in 1960, and he has four children.
-Susskind is a great-grandfather.
+He has been married twice, first in 1960, and has four children.